-We all know the social media channels as a quick and easy way to share content with our audience.
+We all know social media channels as a quick and easy way to share content with our audience.
 Content promotion has been rendered quite easy and affordable with the popularity and traffic available on social media networks.
-But what many do not now is that the social media channels can also be used to build website authority and reputation.
+But what many do not know is that social media channels can also be used to build website authority and reputation.
 How would that be, you will ask.
-We will provide the detailed guide very shortly as that is our focus in this post.
+We will provide a detailed guide very shortly as that is our focus in this post.

 But before we delve into that, let us examine the value of website authority and reputation and what they really mean.

 A Basic Guide to Website Designing for Search Engines

 How to Use Keywords in Website Content for SEO Gains

 The Value Of Authority and Reputation

 Doing business online is non-personal.
 You cannot touch the offerings, you cannot feel them.
 You can only make judgements based on what is presented to you.
 That is why building trust is important, especially for online businesses.
 You do not only need to build trust in your business relationships, your website itself needs to project that trust and reputation to persuade visitors into making a purchase.

 Trust they say is everything.
 It is very essential for business relationships and this still holds true in the modern world especially when it comes to e-commerce.
 Maintaining an online reputation as a knowledgeable and trustworthy source of information can be a powerful deciding factor when potential customers choose between you and your competitors.
 It’s not just vendors looking to make sales that are interested in cultivating an authoritative reputation.